nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-web-adapters.md

 ### Updating a Business Object

-To update a business object, you just have to send a `PUT` request one the business object resource with its content data like this:
+To update a business object, send a `PUT` request on the business object resource with its content data:

 {{#> panel type='code' heading='PUT Request Body'}}